RaizelShah/RaizelShah/README.md

 - 👋 Hi, I’m Raizel Shah
 - 👀 I’m interested in `Web Development` `Competetive Programming`
-- 🌱 I’m currently learning `React` `Tailwind CSS` `TypeScript`
+- 🌱 I’m currently learning `Next.js` `TypeScript`
-- 🤝 I’m looking to collaborate on Projects based on `React` and also ready to gain experience as much as I can.
+- 🤝 I’m looking to collaborate on Projects based on `React.js` `Next.js` and also ready to gain experience as much as I can.
 - 📫 LinkedIn: https://www.linkedin.com/in/raizelshah/
 - 📫 Twitter https://twitter.com/Dev_by_Raizel
 - ⚡ Fun fact about me - I am really into Anime and I always welcome suggestions on which Anime to watch.